Lemoncode/master-frontend-lemoncode/03-bundling/01-webpack/15-dot-env/README.md

 - Generate env files.
 - Add base config.
 - Add dev config.
-- Add prod config
+- Add prod config.

 # Steps to build it

 ## Prerequisites

 Prerequisites, you will need to have nodejs installed in your computer.
-If you want to follow this step guides you will need to take as starting point sample _04 production_.
+If you want to follow this step guides you will need to take as starting point sample _14 production config_.

 ## steps